Empowering youth, families and communities with gender affirming services, training and research.

 It is especially designed to run concurrently with the parents group and conveniently allows parents to meet while their children are meeting in the same building.

-All in-person community groups are offered monthly on every third Friday of the month (with the exception of August and December) for 2 hours, from 6:00pm - 8:00pm ET.
+All in-person community groups are offered monthly on every second Friday of the month (with the exception of August and December) for 2 hours, from 5:00pm - 7:00pm ET.

 For Caregivers and Parents